appatalks/ChatGPT-sh/README.md

 - `curl` command line tool.
 This is used to make the API call.

 ## Usage
 To use the script, you will need to replace "API_KEY" with your key in the script.
 Executing the script will then make an API call to the OpenAI API, using the provided prompt to generate text using the ChatGPT model.
-(Initial: prompt="You are a Linux Terminal.
-Only respond with $: $1")

 Here's an example of how to use the script: